 No more feeling exclusive with each other.
 No more butterflies or rushes.
 No more joy.

 Imagine knowing that it’s all right to be who we truly are.
-And imagine knowing that we’re in charge of how we feel, and not holding others responsible for that anymore.
+And imagine knowing that we’re in charge of how we feel, and then not holding others responsible for that anymore.
 And imagine being in a relationship with someone who’s doing the same!

-Say to yourself, “I’m in the process of expressing who I truly am, for me, rather than for someone else.
-And my (future) partner knows who he/she truly is and is also comfortable expressing that.
+“I commit to expressing who I truly am – for me, rather than for someone else.
+And my (future) partner realizes who he or she truly is and is also comfortable expressing that.
 And when we meet up, we’ll recognize that in each other.
 And as we keep expressing honestly, we’ll grow together at the same pace.”

 When who we are, and what we say and do, matches the intention of our hearts, our whole being sends a single message.
 And by taking this power into our own hands, any relationship can become what we want it to be.
-And all our relationships can be based on real love.
+And all our relationships can be based on true love.